reasn/autonomous-startups/README.md

 ---

-## Risks
-* Poor execution. 💊: High-performing team + helpful investors
-* AI has insufficient grit. 💊: Guidance by founders + gradual increase of automation
-* AI stops accelerating. 💊: We can do with today's level of technology
-* Another player, e.g. [iterate.com](https://iterate.com) is too fast. 💊: Verticalized strategy + high-performing team

----

 # III.
 Let’s talk
 If you’re excited to contribute to this vision, contact me.
 Let’s make autonomous startups a reality.